miikasmaki/hello-world/README.md

 # hello-world
 The first bite

-Changing the world by coding some.
+Changing the world by coding something.